m1cr0lab-esp32/asynchronous-web-controlled-thermostat/Readme.md

 # ESP32 Asynchronous Web Controlled Thermostat

-This project came out of a [discussion][discussion] I had with Yves Bourdon, on the Random Nerd Tutorial Lab forum, on how to implement an updated web interface to control an ESP32, without the need to reload the entire page.
+This project came out of [a discussion I had with Yves Bourdon][discussion], on the Random Nerd Tutorial Lab forum, on how to implement an updated web interface to control an ESP32, without needing to reload the whole page or submit a form.
 In other words, the idea here is to perform asynchronous requests from the client browser to query the microcontroller on the status of the data to be displayed, and then to perform local updates of the user interface as soon as the data provided by the ESP32 is received.

 There are several techniques to achieve this, including the use of WebSockets, which I much prefer to traditional methods that rely on AJAX.
 Nevertheless, Yves wanted to understand how to implement this technique with AJAX.
 This is the purpose of this project.
 Another one will follow to illustrate how to proceed with WebSockets...